 Interviews are designed for employers to understand why you want their job, if you can physically do their job, why you’re the best person for the role and to see how well you would fit into their existing team.

 With that in mind, we’ve compiled a comprehensive list of non technical pilot interview questions which jobseekers say they have been asked most frequently by the world’s biggest airlines.
-How you answer these interview questions will be a key factor in how your application progresses.
+How you answer these interview questions will be a key factor in how your application progresses, specifically for pilot jobs.

-We’ve also included advice on how you should answer each question and more importantly, what the interview is looking for by asking you these questions.
+We’ve also included advice on how you should answer each question and more importantly, what the interviewer is looking for by asking you these questions.

 Even though you can’t be sure exactly what you will be asked, planning your answers to the most common pilot interview questions can help you feel more relaxed and confident.